We may earn affiliate commissions for the recommended products. Learn more.

 Knowing browser hijacking removal methods is praiseworthy, but knowing how to avoid them in the first place is even better.
 Here are some useful tips and tricks to avoid catching a browser hijacker:

 • Avoid dubious websites.
-Online torrenting or illegal gambling sites are often ridden with malware, like browser hijackers.
-We recommend not visiting them at all, but if you do, don't click any ads, and be sure to use additional cybersecurity software.
+Online torrenting or illegal gambling sites are often riddled with malware, like browser hijackers.
+I recommend not visiting them at all, but if you do, don't click any ads, and be sure to use additional cybersecurity software.

 Conclusion